-In addition to the curriculum, students have to take a semester to complete an internship before they can graduate.
+In addition to the curriculum, students must take a semester to complete an internship before graduating.

-Other perks of studying this program include the use of the IES Milo Simulator, found on the school’s campus.
-The simulator includes a system called “Shoot Don’t Shoot.”
-Using chemical agents and Taser technology, students learn how to use force while still communicating in a professional manner.
+Other perks of studying this criminal justice program include using the IES Milo Simulator found on the school’s campus.
+The simulator consists of a system called “Shoot Don’t Shoot.”
+Students learn how to use force using chemical agents and Taser technology while still communicating professionally.
 Students are placed in virtual scenarios they may face as part of their jobs.

 The College of Saint Rose

-The College of Saint Rose offers a Bachelor in Criminal Justice, Behavior, and Law.
-The diversity of the program means that it prepares students to work as a court advocate, crime analyst, research/analyst statistician, and enforcement personnel.
-To prepare for these careers, students can choose to focus on criminal justice, law, or behavior.
+The College of Saint Rose offers a Bachelor’s degree in Criminal Justice, Behavior, and Law.
+The diversity of the program means that it prepares students to work as a court advocates, crime analysts, research/analyst statisticians, and enforcement personnel.
+To qualify for these criminal justice careers, students can choose to focus on criminal justice, law, or behavior.

-The students that shine the most in this program may be chosen to complete an internship at the school’s Cold Case Analysis Center.
+The students that shine the most in this criminal justice program may be chosen to complete an internship at the school’s Cold Case Analysis Center.
 During their internship, students work to solve real cases.

-Students can also enhance their education by listening to the Upstate Unsolved Podcast, run jointly by the Cold Case Analysis Center and Saint Rose.
+Students can also enhance their education by listening to the Upstate Unsolved Podcast jointly by the Cold Case Analysis Center and Saint Rose.